 The Education Authority Literacy Service, along with Educational Psychology are utilised where their support is considered beneficial.
-Other individual support is obtained from the Education Authority Behaviour Support Service based at Rathmore Education and Guidance Centre.
-The Autism Advisory and Intervention Service (AAIS) support individual pupils and have provided whole staff training.
-This year our year 13 and 14 pupils have been volunteering to provide additional reading support through our Book Buddies scheme for year 8 pupils.
+Other individual support is obtained from the Education Authority Behaviour Support Service based at Rathmore Education and Guidance Centre and the Autism Advisory and Intervention Service (AAIS).